bitovi/academy/src/angular/angular.md

 retrieving a single restaurant from the service layer ([learn-angular/writing-unit-tests]).
 This will prepare us to create a nested route for the restaurant details page ([learn-angular/nested-routes]).

 Now we are ready to turn our attention to learning about creating, updating, and deleting data.
-We will start by building an Order Form ([learn-angular/building-order-form]), which will utilize directives ([learn-angular/creating-directive]), together this will allow us to create orders on the server ([learn-angular/order-service]).
+We will start by building an Order Form ([learn-angular/building-order-form]) and then update it to utilize directives ([learn-angular/creating-directive]), which in turn allows us to create orders on the server ([learn-angular/order-service]).
 We'll then create a page that lets us update an order's status or delete an order ([learn-angular/order-history-component]).
 We will utilize pipes to create an item total calculation across the application ([learn-angular/item-total-pipe]) and will even make the order page update when someone else updates an order ([learn-angular/real-time-connection]).